anselmrothe/structure-learning/README.md

-Data and material for the experiments and the modeling reported in _Rothe, Deverett, Mayrhofer, & Kemp (in revision).
-Successful structure learning from observational data._
+Data and material for the experiments and the modeling reported in _Rothe, Deverett, Mayrhofer, & Kemp (in press).
+Successful structure learning from observational data._ [[preprint]](https://psyarxiv.com/yqve9/)

 ------